About Us

 Murray Covens had a long background in financial and accounting corporate management before starting a fundraising company for nonprofit organizations 14 years ago.
 He has been involved in the nonprofit community for more than 30 years as a board member, volunteer, and consultant.
 Murray has served on the board of directors for many Dallas-area nonprofit organizations, and is a former partner with Social Venture Partners Dallas.
 He holds a Master of Business Administration from Keller Graduate School of Management and a Bachelor of Business Administration from the University of Houston, and was formerly a Certified Public Accountant and a Certified Management Accountant.

-DAVID ELLIOT
+DAVID ELLIOTT

 BOARD OF DIRECTORS